 Bone Broth – Bone broth contains collagen and the amino acids’ proline and glycine that can help heal your damaged cell walls.
 I’ve seen examples of people who do a bone broth fast for three days to help heal leaky gut and autoimmune disease.
 They have gotten results that have given them relief.

 Raw Cultured Dairy – contains both probiotics and short-chain fatty acids’ (SCFAs) that can help heal the gut.
 Pastured kefir, yogurt, amasi, butter, and raw cheese are some of the best probiotic foods.

 Fermented Vegetables – contain organic acids’ that balance intestinal pH and probiotics to support the gut.
-Sauerkraut, kimchi, and kvass are excellent sources.
+Sauerkraut, kimchi, pickles and kvass are excellent sources.

 Coconut Products – all coconut products are especially good for your gut.
 The medium-chain fatty acids’ (MCFAs) in coconut are easier to digest than other fats so they work well for leaky gut.
 Coconut kefir contains probiotics that support your digestive system.
 Coconut water keeps you hydrated, aids in weight reduction and balances out sugar levels.

 If you have a severe leaky gut, you may need to start out getting your fiber from steamed vegetables and fruit.
 I ate tons of broccoli, asparagus and baby spinach.